In a time of deep suspicion, Americans put their trust in the vote

 But she was raised Catholic and believes deeply that abortion is immoral.
 That issue was enough to make her choice clear.

 She recognized, however, that younger people see things differently.
-“The deciding point in this election,” she said, “is going to be whether there’s enough old people around like me to say, ‘okay, we’re still in charge,’ or there’s enough young people around who are going to vote and say, ‘we’re ready to take over.’”
+“The deciding point in this election,” she said, “is going to be whether there’s enough old people around like me to say, ‘Okay, we’re still in charge,’ or there’s enough young people around who are going to vote and say, ‘We’re ready to take over.’”

 The new electorate was not exclusively young.
 Brian Dalley, 60, had never voted before Tuesday.
 He arrived at Ada Bible Church in Cascade, Mich., at 5:50 a.m., first in a line of about 70 voters that stretched along the edge of the parking lot under a waning moon.